 Beach Blogger's Sanur Trip Report - visited May 2015

 I've stayed at Sanur more than a dozen times over the years.
-It is a good base just off or before a flight (being way quieter than Kuta-Legian-Seminyak and not too much further from the airport if at all) or coming/going to Nusa Lembongan and the Lombok Gilis, and is a pretty nice beach destination in itself.
+It is a good base just off or before a flight (being way quieter than Kuta-Legian-Seminyak and not too much further from the airport time-wise) or coming/going to Nusa Lembongan and the Lombok Gilis, and is a pretty nice beach destination in itself.
 These days it has a good selection of shopping and restaurants, not to mention accommodation.

 The whole length of the beach is backed by a nice paved walkway, popular with walkers (well duh!) and cyclists.
 Lotsa restaurants, some beach bars, and places selling touristy stuff, hiring bicycles etc along here.